Marvel’s Avengers War Table Weekly Blog #49

 - Get detailed explanations on these two points in the Marvel’s Avengers: WAR TABLE for WAKANDA on August 16th!

-We’re featuring Thor’s new Marvel Studios’ Avengers: Endgame outfit this week!
+This is your last week to nab the Marvel Studios’ Avengers: Endgame Outfit for Thor.
 It’s what he looked like in the beginning of the film before his trip to the past.

 We introduced a new bundle that will be available until Aug.
 17. The Terrigen Outfit Bundle contains one rare ‘Terrigen’ outfit for each of the eight Heroes.